Where to sleep in a vineyard

 Greystone Purepod, North Canterbury

-With so many world class wineries stretched across North Canterbury and the Waipara Valley, staying at a vineyard delivers on many counts – particularly the great New Zealand experience of being alone in an extraordinarily beautiful place.
-One of the most spectacular is the PurePod accommodation high above Greystone Vineyard with 360-deg views of the Waipara Valley wine region and Southern Alps.
+With so many world class wineries stretched across North Canterbury, staying at a vineyard delivers on many counts – particularly the great New Zealand experience of being alone in an extraordinarily beautiful place.
+One of the most spectacular is the PurePod accommodation high above Greystone Vineyard with 360-degree views of the Waipara Valley wine region and the Southern Alps.
 Built totally of glass and yet with pure privacy, this is ultimate luxury where you can sip award-winning wines from the landscape you’re immersed in while stargazing through the glass roof of your luxury pod.

-At Black Estate, B & B accommodation at the opposite end of the vineyard’s cellar door and lunch time restaurant has expansive views across the gardens and vineyard to the Southern Alps.
-Next door is the three-bedroom Kumiko’s Guest House and both properties are adjacent to the Waipara Valley Vineyard Trail.
+At Black Estate, B & B accommodation at the opposite end of the vineyard’s cellar door and lunchtime restaurant has expansive views across the gardens and vineyard to the Southern Alps.
+Next door is the three-bedroom Kumiko’s Guest House and Russell's Cabins, and both properties are adjacent to the Waipara Valley Vineyard Trail.
 E-bikes and mountain bikes are provided for guests.

 Waipara River Estate also provides vine stays at their family-owned, boutique vineyard and farm in the heart of the Waipara Valley.
 Annie’s Loft and Studio is luxury bed and breakfast accommodation with views across this historic vineyard where vines include the first planted in the valley by pioneer John McCaskey in the early 1980s.